 After connecting your accounts and customizing your default posting formats, you're ready to start sharing your content whenever you publish.

 - Review the Posting Format box for each option, which is automatically set by the default post format for the account.
 To change it or add a custom message, you can edit this field using text or variables.

 - Click Save & Publish to publish the content to your site and simultaneously share it on social media.

 To share an item again on the same social network, manually share its URL.
 It isn't possible to post the same item multiple times using the Social tab.
-To learn about what displays when you post links from your site to social media, visit Which images display in social posts and What text displays in social posts.
+To learn about what displays when you manually share a URL, visit Which images display in social posts and What text displays in social posts.